munificent/craftinginterpreters/book/parsing-expressions.md

 You almost never want to use the result of an `==` expression as the operand to a bitwise operator.
 By making bitwise bind tighter, users don't need to parenthesize as often.
-So if we do that, and users assume the precedence is chose logically to minimize parentheses, they're likely to infer it correctly.
+So if we do that, and users assume the precedence is chosen logically to minimize parentheses, they're likely to infer it correctly.

 This kind of internal consistency makes the language easier to learn because there are fewer edge cases and exceptions users have to stumble into and then